GParareal: A time-parallel ODE solver using Gaussian process emulation: Discussion

-Follow-up work will focus on extending GParareal, using some of the methods suggested above, to solve higher-dimensional systems of ODEs in parallel.
-It will also be of interest to investigate whether one can provide a rigorous proof of convergence to substantiate the numerical results reported here.
+Follow-up work will focus on extending GParareal, using some of the methods suggested above, to solve higher-dimensional systems of ODEs in parallel (possibly PDEs).
 In the longer term, we aim to develop a truly probabilistic time-parallel numerical method that can account for the inherent uncertainty in the GP emulator, returning a probability distribution rather than point estimates over the solution.